Analyzing data flow in Python¶

 Note

-The new modular API for data flow described here is available alongside the previous library from CodeQL 2.13.0 onwards.
+The modular API for data flow described here is available from CodeQL 2.13.0.
+The legacy library is deprecated and will be removed in December 2024.
 For information about how the library has changed and how to migrate any existing queries to the modular API, see New dataflow API for CodeQL query writing.

-Local data flow
+Local data flow¶

 Local data flow is data flow within a single method or callable.
 Local data flow is easier, faster, and more precise than global data flow, and is sufficient for many queries.

-Using local data flow
+Using local data flow¶

 class Node {